wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.5 =

+* Added CSS for TweetThis and AddThis plugins to be hidden
+* Added page/post title to HEAD for Tweet purposes
+* Added user agent detection for non-apple mobile devices to be served Twitter link correctly
+* Added Twitter updates menu item support for WordTwit's new features
+* Added 180-degree animation to post-arrow dropper and removed excess JS and code
+* Changed default OBJECT and EMBED css to only apply to .post, not site-wide
+* Changed comment ajax routine
+* Made progress towards reply and pagination in comments, not there yet

 = Version 1.9.4.1 =

 * Fixed space appearing below title on single post pages
 * Added compressed js for the admin
 * Updated Fancybox script & files to v1.2.5
 * Updated Ajax Upload script to v3.6

 = Version 1.9.4 =